Posted in:

 • A Lifetime ISA (LISA)

-The one thing you should be aware of is that if you do not use all of your annual allowance for any given tax year, you cannot carry it over to the next year, unlike the annual allowance for pension contributions.
+You should be aware that if you do not use all of your annual allowance for any given tax year, you cannot carry it over to the next year, unlike the annual allowance for pension contributions.
 With ISAs, it’s a case of use it or lose it.

 Which is the right ISA for you?

-When it comes to deciding which ISA is right for you, it all depends on your personal goals and how much risk you are willing to take on.
-Here are a couple of questions you will need to ask yourself in order to identify the right ISA for your goals.
+When deciding which ISA is right for you, it all depends on your personal goals and how much risk you are willing to take on.
+Here are a couple of questions you will need to ask yourself to identify the right ISA for your goals.

 Ask yourself why you want to save

 The first thing to get to grips with is your motivation for saving.
 What are your targets?
 What are you looking to achieve?
 Are you thinking long-term or short-term?
-Will you be putting money away every month, every year, or in one lump sum?
+Will you put money away monthly, yearly, or in one lump sum?

-You also need to consider whether or not you will need regular access to your funds or whether you are prepared to lock it away for your retirement.
-For longer-term investments, we will look into the Stocks and Shares ISA benefits in due course.
+You also need to consider whether you will need regular access to your funds or whether you are prepared to lock them away for your retirement.
+For longer-term investments, we will eventually look into the Stocks and Shares ISA benefits.

 How risk-averse are you?